 T-Mobile 5G network plans and costs

 If you’ve got a compatible phone that’s capable of connecting to 5G, any one of T-Mobile’s current data plans will include 5G coverage at no additional cost.
-And T-Mobile's plans just became a lot more attractive if you've got a 5G device.
+And T-Mobile's plans are now a lot more attractive if you've got a 5G device.

 The carrier's new $85-a-month Magenta Max plan, which replaces the similarly priced Magenta Plus plan, and removes any cap on high-speed data.
 All unlimited data plans aren't actually unlimited — carriers have a cap on the amount of data you can use each month before they slow down your speeds.
 T-Mobile's Magenta Max eliminates that cap completely while offering additional perks like the ability to stream videos in 4K when using Netflix.
 Magenta Max users also enjoy 40GB of mobile hotspot data.